unitaryfund/unitary.fund/src/content/blog/adding_qibo.md

 ```
 The mitigated result is noticeably closer to the noiseless result compared to the result without mitigation.

+## About the contribution
+This contribution to Mitiq is the outcome of my internship at the Barcelona Supercomputing Center, conducted from October 2023 to February 2024, under the guidance of Alba Cervera-Lierta.
+This intership was part of the [master's program in Quantum Science and Technology](https://quantummasterbarcelona.eu/) based in Barcelona.

 [^1]: S. Efthymiou, S. Ramos-Calderer, C. Bravo-Prieto, A. Pérez-Salinas, D. Garcı́a-Martı́n, A. Garcia-Saez, J. I. Latorre, S. Carrazza, Qibo: a framework for quantum simulation with hardware acceleration, Quantum Science and Technology 7 (1) (2021) 015018. doi:10.1088/2058-9565/ac39f5, [arXiv:2009.01845](https://arxiv.org/abs/2009.01845).